-Here’s the secret to DeMarcus Lawrence’s domination on defense
+Here’s the secret to Demarcus Lawrence’s domination on defense

-DeMarcus Lawrence is adamant his fast start isn’t because of a contract year.
+Demarcus Lawrence is adamant his fast start isn’t because of a contract year.
 And it’s definitely not the ammonia inhalants he’ll use during the game to “wake up his body.”

 Instead, the reason is quite simple as to why Lawrence is off to such a strong start for the Dallas Cowboys with an NFC-leading 3.5 sacks.